-Even though this research can provide better understanding about the mediating effect of students' EISR in ESE-EI relationship , it also has several limitations.
-First, as explained above, we found a not fit model in CFA process.
+Even though this research can provide better248 understanding about the mediating effect of students' EISR in ESE-EI relationship, 25th also has several limitations.
+First, as explained above, we found a not fit model in CFA251 process.
 To improve proposed model, future research should check the quality of measurement, correlation between latent variables, and selection of respondents (Hooper, Coughlan & Mullen 2008).
-Second, selfreport technique used in this research can cause participant's bias.
+Second, self-report technique used in this research can cause participant's bias.
 Although we have guaranteed confidentiality with anonymity, but it may also trigger a bias.
-Therefore, future research should use combination several techniques measure all variables, such as adding observation technique or other possible techniques.
-Lastly, in context of young entrepreneurship, longitudinal study can be used to produce a comprehensive explanation about the development and interrelationship between variables.
+Therefore, future research should use several combination techniques to measure all variables, such as adding observation technique or other possible techniques.
+Lastly, in context258 f young entrepreneurship, longitudinal259study can be used to produce a comprehensive explanation about the development and interrelationship between variables.